coreshop/CoreShop/docs/02_User_Documentation/03_Price_Rules/04_Quantity_Price_Rules.md

-# CoreShop Quantity Price Rules
+# CoreShop Quantity Price Rules Documentation

-Quantity Price Rules are configured directly on the product and therefore are only applied on that product.
-The settings are different to specific price rules.
-Calculation Behaviour means the property on which the amount is determined.
-This is volume per default.

-Quantity price rules are only applied to the price in context of a cart.
-In other cases the price calculator ignores them.
+CoreShop Quantity Price Rules provide a flexible way to offer volume-based discounts for products in your e-commerce store built on the Pimcore platform.
+These rules apply to specific products and offer tiered pricing depending on the quantity purchased.
+This documentation will guide you through creating and managing quantity price rules in CoreShop.

 ![Specific Price Rules](img/quantity-price-rules.png)